pierremaw/Tradingview-ChartBot/README.md

 https://github.com/pierremaw/Tradingview-Chart-Automation/assets/99075249/91d60aae-25ed-4c99-be22-1e917539c521

-This Python bot provides helper functions for an Airtable automation.
-The bot listens for a webhook.
-Once a webhook is received, it parses the data, uses Selenium Grid to navigate to TradingView, takes a snapshot, and then returns the snapshot via Airtable's API.
+This Python bot provides helper functions for Airtable automation.
+The bot is hosted on a VPS and listens for webhooks from Airtable.
+Once a webhook is received, the bot parses the data, uses Selenium Grid to navigate to TradingView, takes a snapshot, and then uploads the snapshot to Airtable via its API.

 ### Process Overview